 Teaching English as a second language is one thing, and having to teach English for IELTS adds a whole new dimension to the subject matter.

 Many people take the IELTS Exam to provide proof of their English skills for either immigration or academic purposes.
-A number of post-secondary institutions, governmental bodies, and private corporations recognize the International English Language Testing System (IELTS) results as confirmation of English proficiency level for countries like New Zealand, USA, Canada, and Australia.
+Several post-secondary institutions, governmental bodies, and private corporations recognize the International English Language Testing System (IELTS) results as confirmation of an English proficiency level for countries like New Zealand, USA, Canada, and Australia.

 Asking where to start teaching for the IELTS writing or speaking is not an uncommon question.
 One of the reasons being the fact that IELTS candidates vary so much in ability and experience.
 There are a lot of online IELTS resources that serve as great guides and support for teachers and I would like to share some strategies that have helped me along the way.